martinandert/react-lorem-component/README.md

 paragraphUpperBound | 7                     | maximum sentences per paragraph
 words               | ['ad', 'dolor', ...]  | custom word dictionary

-The last six properties are send directly to the [lorem-ipsum][3] node module, which is used internally to generate the lorem text.
+The last six properties are send directly to the [lorem-ipsum][3] node module which is used internally to generate the lorem text.

 ## Example